In a nutshell

 - Insolvency and restructuring involves mountains of paperwork, so lawyers need to be organised and able to prioritise their workload, particularly when dealing with multiple assignments.
 With so much at stake, attention to detail is paramount when drafting asset sale agreements or documents to be filed at court.

 - Restructuring and insolvency situations are understandably tense for both debtors and creditors, and lawyers sometimes need to deal with difficult people, so they must be able to hold their ground and show they are not easily shaken or intimidated.

 - The UK's restructuring and insolvency legislation is not taken from EU regulations so leaving the EU would have little effect on domestic cases.
 Brexit would, however, complicate the processes for implementing cross-border restucturings and insolvencies, undermining the UK's reputation and attractiveness as a location for international restructuring and insolvency.
 International companies may increasingly seek to commence proceedings in an EU member state rather than the UK, to ensure automatic recognition across the EU.

 - Schemes of arrangement have become increasingly popular both in the UK and abroad.
 The process, entailing an agreement between a company and its creditors to restructure said company by reducing debts, is viewed as more affordable than other restructuring tools.

-- New insolvency rules were introduced in April 2017.
+- New insolvency directions were introduced in April 2018.
 These were rustled up to modernise the process (by allowing things like electronic communication with creditors) and consolidate the existing rules as set out in the Insolvency Rules 1986.